Building a Basketball Practice Plan

-There are thousands of ways for coaches to organize their basketball practice plan.
+There are thousands of ways for coaches to organize their basketball practice plans.

 There is no universal way to run a practice as a coach.

-However, making sure you focus on the areas above is a great starting point to planning a more effective basketball practice plan that will improve your teams offense and defense build their individual skills.
+However, making sure you focus on the areas above is a great starting point for planning a more effective basketball practice plan that will improve your team's offense and defense and build their individual skills.